zhoukekestar/modules/JS/README.md

 ## Edit requirejs.config.js File.
-* If your module is AMD module, just add it to "paths" like:
+### If your module is AMD module, just add it to "paths" like:
 ```json
 citySelect: 'citySelect/citySelect'
 ```
+then ...over!

-* If your module is not AMD module, add it to "paths" like:
+### If your module is not AMD module, add it to "paths" like:
 ```json
 jweixin: "_lib/jweixin-1.0.0"
 ```